-If you purchased from websites like eBay, Amazon, or others, they may have their own return policies.
+If you purchased from websites like eBay, Amazon, or others, they might have their own return policies.

 HemoHim vs. The Competition

-There are many immune-enhancing supplements to chose from.
-Just a few include vitamin C, elderberry and the Venus flytrap extract, Carnivora.
+There are many immune-enhancing supplements to choose from.
+These include vitamin C, elderberry, the Dr. Zelenko Z-Stack vitamin formula and the popular Venus flytrap extract, Carnivora.
 While each of these has some research, there appear to be no clinical studies comparing them to this Korean herbal extract.

 Did The FDA Approve It?

 If you've heard the Food and Drug Administration (FDA) approved HemoHim, this is incorrect.
 The FDA does not approve dietary supplements.
 It does regulate them, however.
-The herbal extract is allowed to be sold in the US because it meets the definition of a dietary supplement as laid out under the 1994 Dietary Supplement Health and Education Act (DSHEA).
+The herbal extract can be sold in the US because it meets the definition of a dietary supplement as laid out under the 1994 Dietary Supplement Health and Education Act (DSHEA).